Elevate Branding with a Custom Color Palette

 Your brand is the first impression that people will have of your company, and like it or not, it’s going to get judged.
-In fact, according the the Institute for Color Research, people form an opinion about your content in less than 90 seconds, and up to 90% of that judgement is influenced by color.
+In fact, according the the Institute for Color Research, people form an opinion about your content in less than 90 seconds, and up to 90% of that judgement is influenced by brand color palette.
 Creating a stellar first impression is KEY no matter what stage of business you are in, and creating a color scheme for your brand shouldn’t be taken lightly.

 Brand recognition is crucial for a successful company, and color is one of the easiest ways to implement consistency across all of your visual media.
 Blogger Neil Patel lends further proof of the importance of color, divulging that color increases brand recognition by up to 80%!
 Truly excellent branding should be so dialed in and consistent, that your customer’s could look at your web or print collateral without your logo or business name present and still know and recognize your brand.